Consensys/doc.goquorum/docs/HowTo/Use/DevelopingSmartContracts.md

 }
 ```

-See the [GoQuorum API](../../Reference/APIs/PrivacyAPI.md) page for details on the `sendTransaction` call, which includes some modifications to the standard Ethereum call.
+See the [`eth.sendTransaction`](../../Reference/API-Methods.md#ethsendtransaction) description, which includes some
+modifications to the standard Ethereum call.

 !!! info
     See the Contract Design Considerations sections below for important points on creating GoQuorum contracts.